bringyourownideas/silverstripe-maintenance/README.md

 # SilverStripe maintenance

-This modules provides you with a task containing information about available updates as well as known security issues for all installed dependencies.
+This module provides you with a task containing information about available updates as well as known security issues for all installed dependencies.
 All information will be displayed in a model admin.

 ## Source of the information